frizzo69/minebot/README.md

-# A cool disocrd by a cool person
+# A cool discord bot by a cool person

 HEAVILY UNDER DEVELOPMENT